 Official transcripts from any and all previously attended colleges and universities should be sent to the address below:

 Philadelphia, PA 19101

 (DHL, FedEx, UPS, etc.)

 Air Force Veterans

-For student veterans who have served in the Air Force, you will want to ensure that you submit an official copy of your Community College of the Air Force transcript, along with official transcripts from any other previously attended college or universities.
+For student veterans who have served in the Air Force, you will want to ensure that you submit an official copy of your Community College of the Air Force transcript, along with official transcripts from any other previously attended colleges or universities.